erdogant/bnlearn/README.md

 conda install pytorch -c pytorch

 # The packages below are handled by the requirements in the bnlearn pip installer.
 So you dont need to do them manually.
-pip install sklearn pandas tqdm funcsigs statsmodels community pip install pgmpy==v0.1.9 pip install networkx==v1.11 pip install matplotlib==2.2.3
+pip install sklearn pandas tqdm funcsigs statsmodels community packaging pip install pgmpy==v0.1.9 pip install networkx==v1.11 pip install matplotlib==2.2.3